pivotal/docs-tap/install-gitops/sops.hbs.md

     Where:

-    - `VERSION` is the version of Tanzu Build Service which can be found by running `kubectl get package -n tap-install | grep buildservice`
+    - `VERSION` is the version of Tanzu Build Service.
+You can retrieve this value by running `kubectl get package -n tap-install | grep buildservice`

-1. Host a `grype` database within the airgapped environment.
-See [Grype Offline](../install-online/grype-offline-airgap.hbs.md) for details.
+1. Host a `grype` database in the air-gapped environment.
+For more information, see [Use Grype in offline and air-gapped environments](../install-offline/grype-offline-airgap.hbs.md).

 ## <a id='initialize-git-repository'></a>Create a new Git repository